networknt/light-doc/content/en/service/mesh/http/_index.md

 reviewed: true
 ---

-There are two ways to implement a complete distributed microservices application with Light Platform in a Kubernetes cluster: Embedded and Sidecar.
+There are two ways to implement a complete distributed microservices application with Light in a Kubernetes cluster: Embedded and Sidecar.

 If you use Java 8 or Java 11 to implement your service, you can leverage one of the Light frameworks with [cross-cutting concerns][] embedded in the request/response chain.